jaijacobk/aws-ecs-for-beginners/README.md

 });
 ```

 http://localhost:8080/

 http://localhost:8080/heathcheck/

+---

+      Dockerize your Application

+---

-### Step 7: Create a file called Dockerfile and add the following (find the your version by node --version)
+### Step 1: Create a file called Dockerfile and add the following (find the your version by node --version)

 ```
 FROM node:12.22.3